rmunroe/appian-spear-power-tools/README.md

 ## SPT_Fmt_TimeAgo

-Returns a text description of the relative duration a given Date and Time was or is from Now.
+Returns a text description of the relative duration a given Date and Time was or is from `now()`.

 | Parameter | Description                                                                                                                                                          |
 | --------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |